kyma-project/kyma/docs/kyma/docs/04-05-use-your-own-image.md

 type: Installation
 ---

-When you install Kyma from the release, you use the release artifacts that already contain the Kyma Installer, a Docker image containing the combined binary of the Installer and the component charts from the `/resources` folder.
+When you install Kyma from the release, you use the release artifacts that already contain the Kyma Installer - a Docker image containing the combined binary of the Installer and the component charts from the `/resources` folder.
 If you install Kyma from sources and use the latest `master` branch, you must build the image yourself to prepare the configuration file for Kyma installation on a GKE or AKS cluster.
 You also require a new image if you add to the installation components and custom Helm charts that are not included in the `/resources` folder.

 >**NOTE:** Follow these steps both for your own and the `xip.io` default domain.